tvdhout/OOP/Interfaces.md

 Cat[] cats = new Cat[25];
 ```

 The shelter has room for 50 furry companions, so the above defined array sizes kind of make sense.
 But what if at some point there are 30 cats and 5 dogs? or 45 dogs and 1 cat?
 Trouble.
 Since the overflow of `Dog` instances don't fit in the `Cat[] cats`; only cats can be in that array.
-We also can't create a class `Animal`, because dogs and cats make a different noise; by using a class `Animal` we need to make the concession of not knowing if it's a cat or a dog.
+We also can't create a single class `Animal` to replace `Dog` and `Cat`, because dogs and cats make a different noise; by using a class `Animal` we need to make the concession of not knowing if it's a cat or a dog.
 This is a good use case for abstraction.
 We will abstract the types `Cat` and `Dog` into the more general type: `Animal` using an interface.
 In this interface we have to define the common methods between all the things that will _implement_ this interface.
 #### The interface
 ```java
 interface Animal {